mpasovic/majapasovic.org/_posts/2016-07-06-a-lamenting-song-for-fireflies-progressive-destruction-of-the-environment-and-its-consequences.md

    A path in the forest, lit by a swarm of fireflies at night.

 *****
 As a child, I wondered if fireflies came out at night from a mysterious land/habitat, invisible to humans.
-A never-ending stream of questions was pounding in my brain: "How could I reach their habitat?
+A never-ending stream of questions titillated my youthful imagination: "How could I reach their habitat?
 Even if there was a way to reach it, would I be welcomed into their *community*?
 Would they be able to pass on their magical skill of lighting up darkness to someone who is *different*?"
-These are some of the questions that titillated my youthful imagination.

 *To be continued...*